kitconcept/volto-blocks-grid/README.md

 ### Teaser Grid block

-This block is restricted by defaul to `Teaser` block type.
+This block is restricted by default to contain `Teaser` block type.

 ### Image Grid block

-This block is restricted by defaul to `Image` block type.
+This block is restricted by default to contain `Image` block type.

 ## Create your own block types